Richard Ball (Australian politician)

-Richard Thomas Ball (14 September 1857 – 30 October 1937) was a politician and engineer in New South Wales, Australia.
+Richard Thomas Ball (14 September 1857 – 30 October 1937), invariably referred to as R. T. Ball, was a politician and engineer in New South Wales, Australia.

 Early life

-He was born in Sydney to farmer George Ball and Ann, née Hooper.
+He was born in Sydney to farmer George Ball and Ann, née Hooper and spent his early years at the family farm in Rooty Hill.
 After attending primary school at Eastern Creek, he worked for several engineering companies and as a blacksmith.
 In 1880 he was charged with attempting to bribe Henry Parkes, the Colonial Secretary, asking for employment and offering a bonus of £50.
 He pleaded guilty and was not convicted on entering his own recognisance of £80 to appear when called upon.

 He purchased Burn and Sons foundry at Goulburn in 1881.
 He established his own company in 1885, but was bankrupted in 1894.
 Ball served on Goulburn Council from 1887 to 1894, and was mayor from 1890 to 1891.
 After being discharged from bankruptcy he moved to Albury to be involved in the building of the waterworks.
-In 1898 he moved to Sydney, practising as a mechanical engineer.
+In 1898, he moved to Sydney, to practice as a mechanical engineer.